Squwiddly/Chromadvisor/README.md

 <p align="center"><strong><em>ChromAdvisor: The Smart Way to Perfect Your Chromatography</em></strong></p>

-Chromadvisor is a program that will change your life at the lab.
-After showing you what your 3D molecule looks like, Chromadvisor finds its functional groups and uses RDkit extensions to advise you on the best eluent for your chromatography.
+<p align="center">Chromadvisor is a program that will change your life at the lab.
+After showing you what your 3D molecule looks like, Chromadvisor finds its functional groups and uses RDkit extensions to advise you on the best eluent for your chromatography.</p>

 ## 👩‍💻 Installation